The Educational Justice Institute

 As visionary leaders and change agents, MIT students also benefit greatly from this experience.
 Through TEJI, MIT students gain firsthand knowledge of the collateral consequences of mass incarceration in America.
 Students also learn the importance of community engagement through the lens of empathy and compassion.
 Combined learning opportunities through TEJI provide a deeper level of learning for all.

-The Educational Justice Institute (TEJI) originated from the Experimental Student Group(ESG) MIT prison initiative that Lee Perlman established in the late 1980’s.
-In 2018, Carole Cafferty joined Lee at MIT, and together they launched TEJI in the Spring of 2018.
+The Educational Justice Institute (TEJI) originated from the Experimental Student Group (ESG) MIT prison initiative that Lee Perlman established in the late 1980s.
+In 2018, Carole Cafferty joined Lee at MIT, and together, they launched TEJI.
 Since then, TEJI has grown and evolved to meet the needs of students and increase learning opportunities for all students.
-Further, the Massachusetts Prison Education Consortium (MPEC) was created by and managed through TEJI leadership.
+TEJI leadership has gone on to create and manage the Massachusetts Prison Education Consortium (MPEC) for continued momentum and collaboration.

 OUR WORK